mdn/translated-content-de/files/de/web/css/paint-order/index.md

 /* Normal */
 paint-order: normal;

-/* Einzelwerte */
+/* Single values */
-paint-order: stroke; /* zuerst den Umriss, dann Füllung und Marker zeichnen */
+paint-order: stroke; /* draw the stroke first, then fill and markers */
-paint-order: markers; /* zuerst die Marker, dann Füllung und Umriss zeichnen */
+paint-order: markers; /* draw the markers first, then fill and stroke */

-/* Mehrere Werte */
+/* Multiple values */
-paint-order: stroke fill; /* zuerst den Umriss, dann die Füllung, dann die Marker zeichnen */
+paint-order: stroke fill; /* draw the stroke first, then the fill, then the markers */
-paint-order: markers stroke fill; /* Marker, dann Umriss, dann Füllung zeichnen */
+paint-order: markers stroke fill; /* draw markers, then stroke, then fill */

-/* Globale Werte */
+/* Global values */
 paint-order: inherit;
 paint-order: initial;
 paint-order: revert;